JamesMGreene/gh-cover-letter/GITHUB-TODO.md

 ## GitHub To-Do List
 This is [the start of] the list of ideas for tasks I'd love to help GitHub accomplish! :octocat:

-If they are new ideas, then I am proud to be bringing them to the table.
+If they are new ideas, then I am proud to bring them to the table.
 If not, then I am proud to already be mentally aligned with GitHub's future direction!